 Paul’s Prayer – the Spirit of wisdom.

 Paul starts explaining his prayer by saying that “the God of our Lord Jesus Christ, the Father of glory, may give you the Spirit of wisdom”.
-He mentions all three names of the tri-une Godhead.
-Jesus taught us to pray to the Father and He Himself always prayed to the Father.
+He mentions all three names of the triune Godhead.
+Jesus taught us to pray to the Father and He always prayed to the Father.
 Paul here addresses the prayer to the Father but defines Him as the God of Our Lord Jesus Christ.
 He then prays that God would give the Spirit of wisdom and revelation.
 Oh, how we need wisdom!
 What is wisdom?
-It is more than knowledge, but it is how we apply that knowledge in our behaviour.
+It is more than knowledge, it is how we apply that knowledge in our behaviour.

-The Book of Proverbs if full of exhortations to get wisdom.
+The Book of Proverbs is full of exhortations to get wisdom.
 The fear (deep respect and reverence) of the Lord is the beginning of wisdom (Psalm 111:10, Proverbs 1:7).
 But we need the Spirit of wisdom.
 We can have no wisdom outside of that which comes from God through His Spirit.
 The Spirit of wisdom is first mentioned in Deuteronomy 34:9, then promised in Isaiah 11:2.
 Daniel was seen to have the spirit of wisdom (Daniel 5:14).
-Jesus gave the Holy Spirit to the Church (John 20:22) and at Pentecost the disciples were filled with the Holy Spirit (Acts 2:4).
+Jesus gave the Holy Spirit to the Church (John 20:22) and at Pentecost, the disciples were filled with the Holy Spirit (Acts 2:4).
 Prayer is the key to receiving the Spirit of wisdom.

 Here Paul prays that God would give the Spirit of wisdom so that they could have the “eyes of your hearts enlightened”.
 We need to see God but how?
-We need light in our lives to reveal truth and that is what the Spirit of wisdom gives.
+We need light in our lives to reveal the truth and that is what the Spirit of wisdom gives.
 Revelation means to have something that was already there displayed.
-In the dark you cannot see but turn a light on and what is there is revealed.
+In the dark, you cannot see but turn a light on and what is already there is revealed.
 There is nothing new under the sun (Ecclesiastes 1:9).
 God is making known what He has already done.
-You do not need a brand-new enlightenment to learn something no one has ever discovered before.
+You do not need brand-new enlightenment to learn something no one has ever discovered before.
 You need God to open the eyes of your understanding (Acts 26:18) to turn from darkness to light.
 This is the gospel.
 No man has seen God but in Christ we see the Father revealed (John 14:10).